-Let Terry Spitz Agency 541-479-7312 help you choose a policy that will fit your individual needs.
+Let Spitz Insurance Agency 541-479-7312 help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, most states insurance law defines a small employer as a business with two to 100 employees, regardless of how much they work.

 In general, insurance companies require at least 75 percent of a small employer’s eligible employees to participate in the health plan.
 Companies must always round down to the nearest whole number when calculating the number of participating eligible employees.
 For example, a business with five employees would achieve 75 percent participation if three eligible employees participate.
 Seventy-five percent of five is 3.75, and 3.75 rounded down is three.

 Insurance companies that offer small-employer coverage must make it available to any employer who applies year round.
 However, if the employer doesn’t meet the minimum participation requirements, availability may be limited to the federal open enrollment period running from November 15 through December 15 of each year.

 The Patient Protection and Affordable Care Act (PPACA) requires all individual and small-employer group plans to cover a standardized package of services.
 These services are known as essential health benefits.